GeekTrainer/learn-vue/m05-event-handling/includes/1-event-handling-using-data-properties.md

 The image below displays the content we have created so far in this training.
-If you did not perform the Coding Challenge in the previous module, `//TODO: add an array in your main.js file to display group discounts.`
+If you have not performed the Coding Challenge in the previous module, `//TODO: add an array in your main.js file to display group discounts.`

 ```javascript
 ...